klis87/normy/packages/normy/README.md

 `normy` is a library, which allows your application data to be normalized automatically.
 Then, once data is normalized, in many cases your data can be updated automatically.

-The core of `normy` - namely `@normy/core` library, which is not meant to be used directly in applications, has logic inside which allows an easily integration with your favourite data fetching libraries, be it `react-query`, `swr`, `RTK Query` and so on.
-For now only `@normy/react-query` and `@normy/swr` exist, but there are more to come.
+The core of `normy` - namely `@normy/core` library, which is not meant to be used directly in applications, has logic inside which allows an easily integration with your favourite data fetching libraries.
+There are already official integrations with `react-query`, `swr` and `RTK Query`.
+If you use another fetching library, you could raise the Github issue, so it might be added as well.

 ## Motivation [:arrow_up:](#table-of-content)